 The recommended option is to transfer the Day Care service to Education Service with workers filling vacant posts in Education.
-The escort post will be redeployed within the Council.
-This would leave the Outreach and Assessment and Contact service remaining within Social Services.
+This would leave the Outreach and Assessment & Contact services remaining within Social Services.

 2. Background

 Summarise the project and driver for the change initiative, such as budgetary saving, regulatory, legal, financial, strategic, increasing efficiency, resilience, stability, etc., and outline problems, issues and impacts that the initiative will solve.